takahashiminoru/ryu-book/en/source/rest_qos.rst

 The following shows an example of the network composed of the multiple DiffServ domain (DS domain).
-Traffic metering are executed by the router (edge router) located on the boundary of the DS domain, And the traffic that exceeds the specified bandwidth will be re-marking.
+Traffic metering are executed by the router (edge router) located on the boundary of the DS domain, and the traffic that exceeds the specified bandwidth will be re-marking.
 Usually, re-marked packets are dropped preferentially or treated as low priority class.
 In this example, perform the bandwidth guarantee of 800Kbps to AF1 class.
 Also, AF11 class traffic transferred from each DS domain is guaranteed with  400Kbps bandwidth.
 Traffic that is more than 400kbps is treated as excess traffic, and re-marked with AF12 class.
 However, it is still guaranteed that AF12 class is more preferentially transferred than the best effort class.
-As a result, to 400Kbps for high priority traffic to be transferred from each DS domain is Equitably guaranteed bandwidth, and is guaranteed bandwidth of up to about 500Kbps.
+As a result, traffic from each DS domain is equally guaranteed a high priority until bandwidth 400Kbps and is guaranteed bandwidth about 500Kbps as limit.

 .. only:: latex